mohammadmahditaheri/SmashedFly/README.md

 handles routing in a fast manner powered by FastRoute.
 It also includes controllers and the actual route is being dispatched to the chosen method of the controller.

 ...
 I may continue developing this tiny framework.

+`
+This project is made for fun, and It's NOT suitable for production.
+`
 ## Credits
 inside this project the HTTP Foundation by Symfony is being used. for developing I used var-dumper by Symfony which is hugely useful in debugging.
 And also for routing, FastRoute by N.Popov is the actual routing engine under the hood.